-Visibility to Victory: The Case for FP&A (article)
+Visibility to Victory: The Case for FP&A (blog)

 Earlier this month, trailing the Georgia Bulldogs 13-0 in the College Football National Championship Game, head coach, Nick Saban and the Alabama Crimson Tide made a major halftime adjustment and replaced starting Quarterback, Jalen Hurts (25-2 record as a starter), with freshman, Tua Tagovailoa, because Saban had visibility to information in the first half and believed that Tagovailoa’s powerful arm was required for ultimate victory; it worked!